IhaveAbrainFracture/Kindred-Keeb/Journal.md

 total hours ~ 45  (these hours are like not locked in locked in hours cos i was very non strict in time in reality this project could be done in 30h)

 # background information that you may want to know to that some things make more sense
-- kindred is a league of legends charecter who lore wise in just death
+- kindred is a league of legends charecter who lore wise is just death
 - the idea is when someone is about to die they can choose to me killed swiftly by lamb's bow or resist dead and fight wolf in more or less a bloodbath
 - in the game one of her core mechanics is the mark of the hunted which is a big target sign
 - in lol after picking a charecter you pick runes which slightly modify a charecter